 Usage

-Legend List is a recycling list view that can massively increase performance of rendering long lists.
+Legend List is a virtualized ScrollView component for React Native with optional recycling, that can massively increase performance of rendering long lists.
 Rather than rendering every item in the list, it only renders the items that are in view, which significantly reduces the amount of items that need to render.

 Legend List is a drop-in replacement for FlatList or FlashList.
 So since you’re likely coming from one of those, we’ll start with a guide on how to switch.